vadili-haki/vadili-haki/README.md

-    Turning "what if❔️" into "here it is.🔥"
+    I'm Turning "what if❔️" into "here it is.🔥"
     //
     Less noise 🎶.
 More building 🏗